Studio Writing About Contact

 In Folded Time, Colleen Maynard and Sarah Sudhoff examine the compounding and unspooling of deep time and process via performance, drawing, photography and collage.
 Their interests overlap in both specific physical processes — rituals and customs surrounding death and unique innovations of organisms — and philosophical queries into ways biology, extinction, human mortality and traditions interweave and impact each other.

-Video by Beatriz Bellorin.
-Installation photography by Jake Eshelman.
+Announcement by Molly Koehn.
+Video by Beatriz Bellorín.
+Installation photography by Jake Eshelman (images 1-6).

 Microcosms